MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M03_L03_Managed_Identity_for_Projects_and_Pipelines.md

 1. Select the **Run** button to run the pipeline.

    > [!NOTE]
    > Your pipeline will take a name based on the project name.
 Rename it for identifying the pipeline better.

 1. Go to **Pipelines > Pipelines**, select the recently created pipeline, select the ellipsis and then select **Rename/move** option.

 1. Name it **eshoponweb-ci** and select **Save**.

-#### Task 2: Manage the service connection

-You can create a connection from Azure Pipelines to external and remote services for executing tasks in a job.

-In this task, you will create a service principal by using the Azure CLI, which will allow Azure DevOps to:

-- Deploy resources on your azure subscription
-- Deploy the eShopOnWeb application

 > [!NOTE]
-> If you do already have a service principal and a service connection to your Azure subscription named **azure subs**, you can proceed directly to the next task.
+> Before you proceed, verify that you already have a service connection to your Azure subscription named **azure subs**.
+If not, rerun exercise 2, task 2 of the previous lab of this course **Configure a project and repository structure to support secure pipelines**.

-You will need a service principal to deploy Azure resources from Azure Pipelines.

-A service principal is automatically created by Azure Pipeline when you connect to an Azure subscription from inside a pipeline definition or when you create a new service connection from the project settings page (automatic option).
-You can also manually create the service principal from the portal or using Azure CLI and re-use it across projects.

-1. Start a web browser, navigate to the Azure Portal at `https://portal.azure.com`, and sign in with the user account that has the Owner role in the Azure subscription you will be using in this lab and has the role of the Global Administrator in the Azure AD tenant associated with this subscription.

-1. In the Azure portal, select the **Cloud Shell** icon, located directly to the right of the search text box at the top of the page.

-1. If prompted to select either **Bash** or **PowerShell**, select **Bash**.

 > [!NOTE]
-   > If this is the first time you are starting **Cloud Shell** and you are presented with the **You have no storage mounted** message, select the subscription you are using in this lab, and select **Create storage**.

-1. From the **Bash** prompt, in the **Cloud Shell** pane, run the following commands to retrieve the values of the Azure subscription ID attribute:

-    ```sh
-    subscriptionName=$(az account show --query name --output tsv)
-    subscriptionId=$(az account show --query id --output tsv)
-    echo $subscriptionName
-    echo $subscriptionId
-    ```
+> You will also need the value of your subscription ID, which you retrieved in exercise 2, task 2 of the previous lab of this course.
+If you haven't recorded it, refer to that task for the instructions on getting this accomplished.

+#### Task 2: Import and run the CD pipeline

 > [!NOTE]
-    > Copy both values to a text file.
-You will need them later in this lab.

-1. From the **Bash** prompt, in the **Cloud Shell** pane, run the following command to create a service principal:

-    ```sh
-    az ad sp create-for-rbac --name sp-eshoponweb-azdo --role contributor --scopes /subscriptions/$subscriptionId
-    ```

-    > [!NOTE]
-    > The command will generate a JSON output.
-Copy the output to text file.
-You will need it later in this lab.

-1. Next, navigate to the Azure DevOps **eShopOnWeb** project.
-Click on **Project Settings > Service Connections (under Pipelines)** and **New Service Connection**.

-1. On the **New service connection** blade, select **Azure Resource Manager** and **Next** (may need to scroll down).

-1. Then choose **Service principal (manual)** and select **Next**.

-1. Fill in the empty fields using the information gathered during previous steps:
-    - Subscription Id and Name.
-    - Service Principal Id (or clientId), Key (or Password) and TenantId.
-    - In **Service connection name** type **azure subs**.
-This name will be referenced in YAML pipelines when needing an Azure DevOps Service Connection to communicate with your Azure subscription.

-1. Select **Verify and Save**.

-#### Task 3: Import and run the CD pipeline

-Now, import the CD pipeline named [eshoponweb-cd-webapp-code.yml](https://github.com/MicrosoftLearning/eShopOnWeb/blob/main/.ado/eshoponweb-cd-webapp-code.yml).
+> In this task, you will import and run the CD pipeline named [eshoponweb-cd-webapp-code.yml](https://github.com/MicrosoftLearning/eShopOnWeb/blob/main/.ado/eshoponweb-cd-webapp-code.yml).

-1. Go to **Pipelines > Pipelines**.

-1. Click on **New pipeline** button.
+1. On the **Pipelines** pane of the **eShopOnWeb** project, select the **New pipeline** button.

 1. Select **Azure Repos Git (Yaml)**.